What Does Mold Look Like? Visual Identification Guide (2026)

 - Provide detailed written assessments

-- Do not have conflicts of interest (assessors should not also do remediation)
+- Do not have conflicts of interest — an assessor should not also do remediation (learn why)

 Next Steps